-We are looking to recruit up to four board members, including a Board Secretary, with varied personal and professional characteristics and experiences.
-We are seeking people with shared values around achieving social impact using the bike as a mean of transport.
+Our Trustees are a diverse group people with shared values around achieving social impact using the bike as a mean of transport.

-Please contact Greg, our Cycling Enthusiast Officer (CEO), on Greg@bikeforgood.org.uk if you wish to apply.
+Please contact Greg, our Cycling Enthusiast Officer (CEO), on Greg@bikeforgood.org.uk if you have any questions about our Board.

 Management Consultant – V Group